erpframework/jQuery.slight-submenu/README.md

 ## Why is this?

-For the single purpose of automation nested menu management with the slight presence of javascript.
+For the single purpose of automating nested menu management with the slight presence of javascript.

 ## Short overview